mbendana/AADDS/README.md

 # [THIS SCRIPT HASN'T BEEN TESTED YET]

-These scripts are to join CentOS VMs to an AADDS managed instance by automatically configuring everything found at: https://docs.microsoft.com/en-us/azure/active-directory-domain-services/join-centos-linux-vm
+This script is to join CentOS VMs to an AADDS managed instance by automatically configuring everything found at: https://docs.microsoft.com/en-us/azure/active-directory-domain-services/join-centos-linux-vm

 As per the doc, the script makes modifications to the following files:\